 SENTINEL-2 is a European wide-swath, high-resolution, multi-spectral imaging mission.
 The full mission specification of the twin satellites flying in the same orbit but phased at 180°, is designed to give a high revisit frequency of 5 days at the Equator.

-SENTINEL-2 will carry an optical instrument payload that will sample 13 spectral bands: four bands at 10 m, six bands at 20 m and three bands at 60 m spatial resolution.
-The orbital swath width will be 290 km.
+SENTINEL-2 carries an optical instrument payload that samples 13 spectral bands: four bands at 10 m, six bands at 20 m and three bands at 60 m spatial resolution.
+The orbital swath width is 290 km.

 Figure 1: The Twin-Satellite SENTINEL-2 Orbital Configuration (courtesy Astrium GmbH)

-The twin satellites of SENTINEL-2 will provide continuity of SPOT and LANDSAT by continuing to provide similar types of image data and contributing to ongoing multispectral observations.
+The twin satellites of SENTINEL-2 provides continuity of SPOT and LANDSAT by continuing to provide similar types of image data and contributing to ongoing multispectral observations.
 These satellites are used to support a variety of services and applications such as land management, agriculture and forestry, disaster control, humanitarian relief operations, risk mapping and security concerns.

 Each of the satellites in the SENTINEL-2 mission carries a single payload: the Multi-Spectral Instrument (MSI).